 But this everyday expression is lacking a deeper significance that is expressed in the classical Chinese phrase: the sense of distance, or going beyond.
-As with all Zhuangzi's images, this is to be understood metaphorically.
-The second word, 'yao,' means 'distance' or 'beyond,' and here implies going beyond the boundaries of familiarity.
-We ordinarily confine ourselves with our social roles, expectations, and values, and with our everyday understandings of things.
+As with all Zhuangzi’s images, this is to be understood metaphorically.
+The second word, ‘yao,’ means ‘distance’ or ‘beyond,’ and here implies going beyond the boundaries of familiarity.
+We ordinarily confine ourselves within our social roles, expectations, and values, and with our everyday understandings of things.
 But this, according to Zhuangzi, is inadequate for a deeper appreciation of the natures of things, and for a more successful mode of interacting with them.
 We need at the very least to undo preconceptions that prevent us from seeing things and events in new ways; we need to see how we can structure and restructure the boundaries of things.
-But we can only do so when we ourselves have 'wandered beyond' the boundaries of the familiar.
+But we can only do so when we ourselves have ‘wandered beyond’ the boundaries of the familiar.
 It is only by freeing our imaginations to reconceive ourselves, and our worlds, and the things with which we interact, that we may begin to understand the deeper tendencies of the natural transformations by which we are all affected, and of which we are all constituted.
 By loosening the bonds of our fixed preconceptions, we bring ourselves closer to an attunement to the potent and productive natural way (dao) of things.

-Paying close attention to the textual associations, we see that wandering is associated with the word wu, ordinarily translated 'nothing,' or 'without.'
-Related associations include: wusuo (no place), wuyou (no ‘something'), and most famously wuwei (no interference).
+Paying close attention to the textual associations, we see that wandering is associated with the word wu, ordinarily translated ‘nothing,’ or ‘without.’
+Related associations include: wuyou (no ‘something’) and wuwei (no interference).
 Roger Ames and David Hall have commented extensively on these wu expressions.
 Most importantly, they are not to be understood as simple negations, but have a much more complex function.
-The significance of all of these expressions must be traced back to the wu of Laozi: a type of negation that does not simply negate, but places us in a new kind of relation to 'things'—a phenomenological waiting that allows them to manifest, one that acknowledges the space that is the possibility of their coming to presence, one that appreciates the emptiness that is the condition of the possibility of their capacity to function, to be useful (as the hollow inside a house makes it useful for living).
+The significance of all of these expressions must be traced back to the wu of Laozi: a type of negation that does not simply negate, but places us in a new kind of relation to ‘things’—a phenomenological waiting that allows them to manifest, one that acknowledges the space that is the possibility of their coming to presence, one that appreciates the emptiness that is the condition of the possibility of their capacity to function, to be useful (as the hollow inside a house makes it useful for living).
 The behavior of one who wanders beyond becomes wuwei: sensitive and responsive without fixed preconceptions, without artifice, responding spontaneously in accordance with the unfolding of the inter-developing factors of the environment of which one is an inseparable part.

 But it is not just the crossing of horizontal boundaries that is at stake.
 There is also the vertical distance that is important: one rises to a height from which formerly important distinctions lose what appeared to be their crucial significance.
 Thus arises the distinction between the great and the small, or the Vast (da) and the petty (xiao).
-Of this distinction Zhuangzi says that the petty can not come up to the Vast: petty understanding that remains confined and defined by its limitations cannot match Vast understanding, the expansive understanding that wanders beyond.
+Of this distinction Zhuangzi says that the petty cannot come up to the Vast: petty understanding that remains confined and defined by its limitations cannot match Vast understanding, the expansive understanding that wanders beyond.
 Now, while it is true that the Vast loses sight of distinctions noticed by the petty, it does not follow that they are thereby equalized, as Guo Xiang suggests.
 For the Vast still embraces the petty in virtue of its very vastness.
 The petty, precisely in virtue of its smallness, is not able to reciprocate.

 Now, the Vast that goes beyond our everyday distinctions also thereby appears to be useless.
 A soaring imagination may be wild and wonderful, but it is extremely impractical and often altogether useless.
 Indeed, Huizi, Zhuangzi’s friend and philosophical foil, chides him for this very reason.
 But Zhuangzi expresses disappointment in him: for his inability to sense the use of this kind of uselessness is a kind of blindness of the spirit.
 The useless has use, only not as seen on the ordinary level of practical affairs.
 It has a use in the cultivation and nurturing of the ‘shen‘ (spirit), in protecting the ancestral and preserving one’s life, so that one can last out one’s natural years and live a flourishing life.
 Now, this notion of a flourishing life is not to be confused with a ‘successful’ life: Zhuangzi is not impressed by worldly success.
 A flourishing life may indeed look quite unappealing from a traditional point of view.
 One may give up social ambition and retire in relative poverty to tend to one’s shen and cultivate one’s xing (nature, or life potency).